 The first zone was for treats, snacks, and condiments.
 Packaging takes up unnecessary space and it doesn’t allow you to see what is available.
 These deep drawer bins maximize space and give them the ability to have everything at their fingertips.

-The other side used the medium sized bins for the condiments, dressing, and peanut butter.
+The other side used medium-sized bins for the condiments, dressing, and peanut butter.
 These were places here because the bins matched from the opposite side giving that symmetrical look and feel.

 Zones: Oils, Vinegar, Spices, Breakfast